davidjeddy/learning_ruby/NOTES.md

 ## Variables

-- local variable references look just like method invocation expressions
+- local variable references look ust like method invocation expressions

 - Variables in Ruby can contain data of any type.
 You can use variables in your Ruby programs without any declarations.

 - Variable names denotes its scope (local, global, instance, etc.).

-  - A local variable (declared within an object) name consists of a lowercase letter (or an underscore) followed by name characters (sunil, _z, hit_and_run).
+  - A local variable (declared within an obect) name consists of a lowercase letter (or an underscore) followed by name characters (sunil, _z, hit_and_run).

-  - An instance variable (declared within an object always "belongs to" whatever object self refers to) name starts with an ''at'' sign (''@'') followed by a name (@sign, @_, @Counter).
+  - An instance variable (declared within an obect always "belongs to" whatever obect self refers to) name starts with an ''at'' sign (''@'') followed by a name (@sign, @_, @Counter).

   - A class variable (declared within a class) name starts with two ''at'' signs (''@@'') followed by a name (@@sign, @@_, @@Counter).
-A class variable is shared among all objects of a class.
+A class variable is shared among all obects of a class.
 Only one copy of a particular class variable exists for a given class.
-Class variables used at the top level are defined in Object and behave like global variables.
+Class variables used at the top level are defined in Obect and behave like global variables.
 Class variables are rarely used in Ruby programs.

   - Global variables start with a dollar sign (''$'') followed by name characters.
 A global variable name can be formed using ''$-'' followed by any single character ($counter, $COUNTER, $-x).
 Ruby defines a number of global variables that include other punctuation characters, such as $_ and $-K.

-  -  variables in Ruby act as "references" to objects, which undergo automatic garbage collection.
+  -  variables in Ruby act as "references" to obects, which undergo automatic garbage collection.

 ## Scope